patternfly/patternfly-elements/docs/content/develop/properties.md

 ## observedAttributes & attributeChangedCallback

-Property definitions are driven by PFElement's attributeChangedCallback and observedAttributes.
-Due to this, any PatternFly Element using property definitions should not define an attributeChangedCallback (use [observer](#observer) instead) or observedAttributes (attributes created by property definitions are automatically observed).
+Property definitions are driven by PFElement's `attributeChangedCallback` and `observedAttributes`.
+Due to this, any PatternFly Element using property definitions should not define an `attributeChangedCallback` (use [observer](#observer) instead) or `observedAttributes` (attributes created by property definitions are automatically observed).

 If an element _must_ have a custom `attributeChangedCallback`, it must call `super.attributeChangedCallback(...arguments)` within it.
 The best practice is to not provide an `attributeChangedCallback`.